supertuxkart/stk-blender/ReadMe.md

   - Scripts to help in creating karts and tracks.
   - A script to convert materials in files created in Blender 2.79 and older.
   - A script to export STK objects from the command line.
+  - A space node for test assets/production artists

 ### Minimum Requirements